harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-toggle-event-mapping-state.md

 ### Multiple Event Source Mapping

-It toggles between multiple event source mapping for a certain chaos duration using `EVENT_UUIDS` environment variable that takes the UUID of the events as a comma separated value (CSV file).
+It toggles between multiple event source mapping for a certain chaos duration using `EVENT_UUIDS` environment variable that takes the UUID of the events as a comma-separated value (CSV file).

 Use the following example to tune it: